 §33-9-40.2 & §34-9-410

-voluntary law that provides a 7.5 percent discount on workers’ compensation premiums to employers who have implemented a drug-free workplace program that is certified by the state board of workers’ compensation.
+Voluntary law provides a 7.5% discount on workers’ compensation premiums to employers who have implemented a drug-free workplace program that is certified by the state board of workers’ compensation.

 § 34-9-17 (1993)

-georgia has an odd unemployment law mentioning drug free workplace, it states that there shall be do disqualification “for the week or fraction thereof in which such individual has filed an otherwise valid claim for benefits after the individual has been discharged or suspended for violation of the employer’s drug-free workplace policy as determined by the commissioner according to the circumstances in the case.” it is important to have a drug free workplace policy that clearly makes it a violation of workplace rules to violate the drug free workplace policy so there is no valid claim.
+Georgia has an odd unemployment law mentioning drug-free workplaces, it states that there shall be no disqualification “For the week or fraction thereof in which such individual has filed an otherwise valid claim for benefits after the individual has been discharged or suspended for violation of the employer’s drug-free workplace policy as determined by the commissioner according to the circumstances in the case.”
+It is important to have a drug-free workplace policy that makes it a violation of workplace rules to violate the drug-free workplace policy so there is no valid claim.

-many states provide that a positive drug test, performed in compliance with statutory notification, collection, and testing requirements provides an employer a presumption of impairment and the ability to avoid paying benefits. in georgia a specific statute provides for the denial of workers compensation benefits when an employee tests positive for drugs or alcohol after an accident. the workers compensation law in georgia that provides a rebuttable presumption denying benefits if the amount of alcohol in the employee’s blood within three hours of the time of the alleged accident, as shown by chemical analysis of the employee’s blood, urine, breath, or other bodily substance, is 0.08 grams or greater. if so there is a rebuttable presumption that the accident and injury or death were caused by the consumption of alcohol.
+Many states provide that a positive drug test, performed in compliance with statutory notification, collection, and testing requirements provides an employer with a presumption of impairment and the ability to avoid paying benefits.
+In Georgia, a specific statute provides for the denial of workers’ compensation benefits when an employee tests positive for drugs or alcohol after an accident.
+The worker’s compensation law in Georgia provides a rebuttable presumption denying benefits if the amount of alcohol in the employee’s blood within three hours of the time of the alleged accident, as shown by chemical analysis of the employee’s blood, urine, breath, or other bodily substance, is 0.08 grams or greater.
+If so there is a rebuttable presumption that the accident and injury or death were caused by the consumption of alcohol.

-intoxication defensive for positive drug test in georgia
+Intoxication defensive for a positive drug test in Georgia

 o.c.g.a.
 34-9-17 (2010)